 A. The Governance Committee, on the Board’s behalf, adopts a succession plan for the position of Chief Executive Officer.
 The Chief Executive Officer meets at least annually with the Governance Committee to assist the Committee, and the succession plan is reviewed at least annually by the Board.

-Q. Has the Company adopted a code of ethics which satisfies Section 406 of the Sarbanes-Oxley Act and the New York Stock Exchange listing requirements?
+Q. Has the Company adopted a code of ethics which satisfies Section 406 of the Sarbanes-Oxley Act and the Nasdaq Stock Market listing standards?

 A. Yes, the Company has adopted a code of business ethics, which is available on the Company’s website in its corporate governance section.